 - Tightening your abdomen, lean your torso back so that you’re at about a 45-degree angle to the floor.
-If you aren’t using a weight, clasp your hands together.
-If you are using a weight, hold it in your hands, just above your abdomen.
+If you’re not using a weight, clasp your hands together.
+If you’re using a weight, hold it in your hands, just above your abdomen.

 - Twist your torso to the right, bringing your clasped hands or your weight to the right side of your body.

 - Twist to the left, touching the weight or your hands to the left side of your body.

 - Repeat for 30 seconds to a minute.